srinivasarynh/age_calculator/__reasoning.md

 - **SQLC Ready**: Prepared for SQLC code generation (included in structure)
 - **Learning**: Better understanding of SQL for developers

-### Trade-offs
-- **More Code**: Need to write SQL queries manually and handle scanning
-- **No Migrations**: No built-in migration tool (but SQL migrations are standard)
-- **Type Safety**: Less compile-time safety compared to type-safe ORMs like Ent

-### Alternative Considered
-Could use SQLC for type-safe generated code, but kept it simple with raw SQL to demonstrate fundamentals.

 ---

 ## 3. Web Framework: GoFiber